ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/ncbi_taxa.md

     should be placed in the correct rank columns, and validation is carried out to check that the rank implied by the notation matches the column rank.

+    When intermediate ranks are unknown they can be left blank.
+However, as some common taxonomic resolution packages assign these as _Incertae sedis_ we also support this.
+    These ranks will be ignored in the validation process, unless they are the highest or lowest rank provided for the taxon, in which case the validation will fail.
+At present, we only check for _Incertae sedis_ output matching that of the DADA2 package.
+This pattern is as follows
+    "{first_letter_of_rank}__{last_certain_parent_name}_{rank}_Incertae_sedis".

     Two special cases are that NCBI outputs typically separate out the components of binomial and trinomial names: for example, they might return `g__Escherichia` and `s__coli`.
 In order to be able to match _complete_ species and subspecies names